 Planning policy documents which carry the most weight in a Local Plan.
-Once they have been prepared they have to be submitted to the Secretary of State at the Department of Communities and Local Government.
-They are then examined by an independent planning inspector to make sure that they meet legislative, regulatory and national policy requirements.
+Once prepared they have to be submitted to the Secretary of State at the Department for Levelling Up Housing and Communities.
+An independent planning inspector then examines them to make sure that they meet legislative, regulatory and national policy requirements.